 Ocean View is a very small coastal town (i.e. on the ocean, a bay, or inlet) located in the state of Delaware.
 With a population of 2,190 people and two constituent neighborhoods, Ocean View is the 25th largest community in Delaware.
 Much of the housing stock in Ocean View was built relatively recently.
 The construction of new real estate can often be taken as an indication that the local Ocean View economy is robust, and that jobs or other amenities are attracting an influx of new residents.
 This seems to be the case in Ocean View, where the median household income is $85,417.00.

-Ocean View is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Ocean View is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Ocean View is a town of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Ocean View who work in sales jobs (23.51%), management occupations (11.75%), and office and administrative support (8.49%).

 A relatively large number of people in Ocean View telecommute to their jobs.
 Overall, about 14.48% of the workforce works from home.
 While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Ocean View is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

 In Ocean View, however, the average commute to work is quite long.
 On average, people spend 30.26 minutes each day getting to work, which is significantly higher than the national average.